Contents

 Besides these, the authors also incorporated Token Consumption to measure how many tokens, on average, different methods need to retrieve from the memory database for each query (these tokens become LLM input), and Latency to measure the average time different methods take to process each query.

 The experimental data in Table 1 is quite surprising.
-Mem0 not only achieved State-of-the-Art (SOTA) performance in Single-Hop, Multi-Hop, and Temporal categories but also surpassed the second-best method significantly across all three metrics.
+Mem0 not only achieved State-of-the-Art (SOTA) performance in Single-Hop, Multi-Hop, and Temporal categories but also surpassed the second-best method significantly across all three metrics, including baselines like MemGPT.
 In the Open-domain category, while not SOTA, it was only slightly behind the top performer.

 The validity of the LOCOMO benchmark has been discussed on Reddit.
 Some argue that the LOCOMO dataset has issues, with slight modifications to experimental setups reportedly allowing Zep to outperform Mem0 by 24%.
 Others believe that Mem0’s experimental setup was flawed, leading to its significant outperformance over other methods.